thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 In theory, a simple task.
 Pick some syntax, hopefully that's easy to parse.
-Walk your input string and check each character is valid syntax, build a tree out of it, and maybe report an error when it's invalid.
+Walk your input string and check each character is your selected syntax, build a tree out of it, and maybe report an error or two.
 How hard could it be?

 Perhaps that's part of my scorn.